jellyfin-archive/jellyfin-apiclient-javascript/README.md

 2. Install build dependencies in the project directory

     ```sh
-    yarn install
+    npm install
     ```

 3. Build the library for production

     ```sh
-    yarn build
+    npm run build
     ```

 4. Build the library for development

     ```sh
-    yarn dev
+    npm run dev
     ```

 ## Building Documentation

 This library is documented using [JSDoc](https://jsdoc.app/) style comments.
-Documentation can be generated in HTML format by running `yarn docs` and viewing the files in any modern browser.
+Documentation can be generated in HTML format by running `npm run docs` and viewing the files in any modern browser.
 The resulting documentation will be saved in the `docs` directory.